diku-dk/futhark-website/getinvolved.rst

 development in the open, `on Github`_.
 There are several ways of getting involved:

 - **Submit a bug!** Just open an issue on our `bug tracker`_.
-  This does not have to be an actual compiler bug, but might just be a feature suggestion, request for documentation, or anything else you believe we should do.
+This does not have to be an actual compiler bug, but might just be a feature suggestion, language design proposal, request for documentation, or anything else you believe we should do.

 - **Write a patch!** Improving the compiler can be hard, but it is very rewarding!
 The Futhark compiler is implemented in Haskell, and